 Dusty Knuckle’s founder Phill Lewis will start his fundraising journey from Cardiff to Naples with a launch event at The Printhaus in Canton on Wednesday February 1st.

 Starting off with just one sack of flour, a case of tomatoes, and a box of cheese, he will then use the pizza sales from each day to progress to the next location, buy supplies and add to the final total raised.

-The route, which will take around three weeks to complete and cover approximately 2,000 miles, will take Phill from Cardiff, to Bristol and Oxford, before moving down through London to Brighton and up to Dover, crossing over to Calais.
+Taking around three weeks to complete and covering approximately 2,000 miles, Phill will travel from Cardiff, to Bristol and Oxford, before moving down through London to Brighton and up to Dover, crossing over to Calais.
 He will then travel through Amiens, Paris, Lyon, and Chamonix, before entering Italy via the Alps and travelling south through Turin, the birthplace of the Slow Food movement, and down the East coast across to Rome, finishing in Naples.

 Phill will visit various local suppliers along the route, learning more about how they produce their products and picking up different ingredients for his pizzas during the journey.